TeroMeht/22_WatchlistStreamer/README.md

 PostgreSQL database communicating codes are here

 helpers folder
-Not core codes but essential ones
+Not very clear where they belong

 streamer
 Actual data streamer which initilizes database and prepares it for incoming stream data